alabecki/Imperialist-Bastards/README.md

 Imperialist-Bastards (Prototype-Beta Phase)

+(More information can be found in the Imperialist-Bastards.pdf file)

 Prototype of a turn-based strategy game based on the Industrial Revolution and its aftermath.
 As one of the major nations, colonize or exploit less developed nations, develop rail-lines and factories, trade goods on the World Market, build a great army and navy, and develop a thriving middle class.

 1. Install